 Imagine riding his motorcycle in ideal conditions: no rain, no snowy, your roads do not cross railroad tracks, or any slippery gratings, in addition, do not cover the surface greasy oil stains, left there by other cars and trucks.
 It sounds too good, does not it?
 Well, because such conditions remain only in the realm of our dreams.
 The real world, after which we move, it is not perfect.
 Dangers lie in wait for us at every step, regardless of whether they are predictable or not.
 But aware of their security motorcyclists not only aware of unexpected events that may occur on the road, but they can also advance to prepare for them.

 Anticipate events on the road

-Roads covered with mud or gravel
+The roads covered with mud and gravel

 Snow and ice

 Well, the best way to snow and ice is simply to stay at home when snowy and cold.
 However, if you can not afford it, the first thing, which you absolutely need to realize is that the surface may have a lower temperature than the air, especially if it is in the shade.
 If during the night the air temperature drops below zero, the next morning, the motorcyclist can be particularly burdensome.
 If you set out on the road and you can not steer clear of slippery places, then treat them in the same way as puddles.
 Close the throttle to reduce speed, press the clutch and literally Turn away through it.
 But remember to look straight ahead and not down the road.